-Mr. Mayorets is a M&A Director at ComplexProm.
 Mr. Mayorets graduated from the Moscow State Institute of International Relations in 1999 and the Financial Academy under the auspices of the Government of the Russian Federation in 2001.
-From 2000 to 2002 Mr. Mayorets was head of the financial department at ZAO Medical Technologies Ltd. From 2002 to 2010 Mr. Mayorets held various positions in the International Business Division at OAO Gazprom, acted as head of several Gazprom subsidiaries, was on the boards of directors of the company' s businesses and from 2007 Mr. Mayorets was deputy head of the international business department of OAO Gazprom.
-Between May 2010 and July 2018, Mr. Mayorets has held the position of the M&A Director at Renova Group.
+From 2000 to 2002 Mr. Mayorets was head of the financial department at ZAO Medical Technologies Ltd. From 2002 to 2010 Mr. Mayorets held various positions in the International Business Division at OAO Gazprom, acted as head of several Gazprom subsidiaries, was on the boards of directors of the company's businesses and from 2007 Mr. Mayorets was deputy head of the international business department of OAO Gazprom.
+Between May 2010 and July 2018, Mr. Mayorets held the position of the M&A Director at Renova Group.
+Between July 2018 and October 2019, Mr. Mayorets was a M&A Director at ComplexProm.
+From 16 October 2019, Mr. Mayorets holds the role of Managing Partner at RPI Capital LLC.